 Based on Baz Luhrmann's Academy Award-winning movie of the same name and after huge anticipation, Moulin Rouge!
 The Musical finally exploded into the West End, at the Piccadilly Theatre in 2021.

-The much-anticipated jukebox musical has already had huge success on Broadway with its eclectic pop score featuring hits from a whole catalogue of stars including Lady Gaga, Madonna, Elton John to name but a few.
+The jukebox musical has already had huge success on Broadway with its eclectic pop score featuring hits from a whole catalogue of stars including Lady Gaga, Madonna, Elton John to name but a few.